Mwangi-Noah/phase-2-code-challenge-bot-battlr/README.md

 4.0.
 Approach

 This application was created utilizing React, CSS, Vanilla Javascript and HTML.
-React allows one to create application using components.
-This allows for easier coding and debugging, as well as optimization of the rendering time.
-In this app, we first created a component that would fetch data from the backend data.
-This data was then passed to the child component of the Fetch Container (FetchContainer.js) which included the TransactionList, TransactionForm and the SearchFilter.
-The Transaction List was used to generate the list of past transaction from the database.
-The SearchFilter component was used to search and filter the components.
-Finally, the TransactionForm was used to add new Transactions to the Database.
-The new Trasaction we added through Fetch and Post.
+For the Project, The FetchContainer held 90% of the functionalities which include the fetch functions, the delete functions, the filter and also search functions.
+Most of the other components (child components) just styled the final rendered page.
+The FetchContainer access our db.json from http://localhost:8001/bots. this data was then passed as props to all the other components.
+No Fetching was carried out separate from the FetchContainer.

 5.0.
 Status

-The application is fully functional and ready for use.
+The application is 95% complete with the final css styling remaining.

 6.0.
 License
 This project is licensed under the MIT License